Taylor polynomial and Maclaurin polynomial

 Post a Comment

-[Taylor’s Theorem] Suppose $f\in C^{n}[a,b]$ and $f^{(n+1)}$ exists on $[a,b]$.
-Let $x_{0}$ be a number in $[a,b]$.
-For every $x$ in $[a,b]$, there exists a number $\xi(x)$ between $x_{0}$ and $x$ with \[f\left(x\right)=P_{n}\left(x\right)+R_{n}\left(x\right)\]
+[Taylor’s Theorem] Suppose f\in C^{n}[a,b] and f^{(n+1)} exists on [a,b].
+Let x_{0} be a number in [a,b].
+For every x in [a,b], there exists a number \xi(x) between x_{0} and x with f\left(x\right)=P_{n}\left(x\right)+R_{n}\left(x\right)

 where

-P_{n}\left(x\right) & = & f\left(x_{0}\right)+f'\left(x_{0}\right)\left(x-x_{0}\right)+\frac{f''\left(x_{0}\right)}{2!}\left(x-x_{0}\right)^{2}+\cdots\\&+&\frac{f^{\left(n\right)}\left(x_{0}\right)}{n!}\left(x-x_{0}\right)^{n}\\
+\begin{eqnarray*} P_{n}\left(x\right) & = & f\left(x_{0}\right)+f'\left(x_{0}\right)\left(x-x_{0}\right)+\frac{f''\left(x_{0}\right)}{2!}\left(x-x_{0}\right)^{2}+\cdots\\&+&\frac{f^{\left(n\right)}\left(x_{0}\right)}{n!}\left(x-x_{0}\right)^{n}\\ & = & \sum_{k=0}^{n}\frac{f^{\left(k\right)}\left(x_{0}\right)}{k!}\left(x-x_{0}\right)^{k} \end{eqnarray*}and

-f'\left(x\right)=-\sin(x),\,f''\left(x\right)=-\cos(x),\,f'''\left(x\right)=\sin x,\,\text{and}\,f^{\left(4\right)}\left(x\right)=\cos(x)\] so
+f'\left(x\right)=-\sin(x),\,f''\left(x\right)=-\cos(x),\,f'''\left(x\right)=\sin x,\,\text{and}\,f^{\left(4\right)}\left(x\right)=\cos(x) so

-$$f\left(0\right)=1,\,\, f'\left(0\right)=0,\,\, f''\left(0\right)=-1,\,\,\text{and}\,\, f^{'''}\left(0\right)=0$$
+f\left(0\right)=1,\,\, f'\left(0\right)=0,\,\, f''\left(0\right)=-1,\,\,\text{and}\,\, f^{'''}\left(0\right)=0

-1. For $n=2$ and $x_{0}=0$, we have
+1. For n=2 and x_{0}=0, we have

 \begin{eqnarray*} \cos x & = & f\left(0\right)+f'\left(0\right)+\frac{f''\left(0\right)}{2!}x^{2}+\frac{f'''\left(\xi\left(x\right)\right)}{3!}x^{3}\\ & = & 1-\frac{1}{2}x^{2}+\frac{1}{6}x^{3}\sin\xi\left(x\right)\end{eqnarray*}

-where $\xi\left(x\right)$ is some (unknown) number between $0$ and $x$ (See Figure 1.8.)
+where \xi\left(x\right) is some (unknown) number between 0 and x (See Figure 1.8.)

-When $x=0,01$, this becomes
+When x=0,01, this becomes

 \begin{eqnarray*}\cos0,01 & = & 1-\frac{1}{2}\left(0,01\right)^{2}+\frac{1}{6}\left(0,01\right)^{3}\sin\xi\left(0,01\right)\\ & = & 0,99995+\frac{10^{-6}}{6}\sin\xi\left(0,01\right)\end{eqnarray*}

 The error bound is much larger than the actual error.
-This is due in part to the poor bound we used for $\left|\sin\xi\left(x\right)\right|$
+This is due in part to the poor bound we used for \left|\sin\xi\left(x\right)\right|

-2. Since $f(0)=0$, the third Taylor polynomial and remainder term about $x_{0}=0$ are
+2. Since f(0)=0, the third Taylor polynomial and remainder term about x_{0}=0 are

 \cos x=1-\frac{1}{2}x^{2}+\frac{1}{24}x^{4}\cos\overset{\sim}{\xi}\left(x\right),

-where $\overset{\sim}{\xi}\left(x\right)$ is some number between $0$ and $x$, and likely distinct from the value of $\xi\left(x\right)$ that is associated with the remainder term of the second Taylor polynomial.
+where \overset{\sim}{\xi}\left(x\right) is some number between 0 and x, and likely distinct from the value of \xi\left(x\right) that is associated with the remainder term of the second Taylor polynomial.

 3. Using the third Taylor polynomial gives